| |

 The top of a pumpkin thats been cut off for making pumpkin puree, and a close up of how to cut away the pumpkin to preserve the pumpkin stems.

-Once the stem is removed hold it in a cloth covered hand (pumpkin stems are prickly) and carefully peel off any of the remaining pumpkin.
+Once the stem is removed hold it in a cloth-covered hand (pumpkin stems are prickly) and carefully peel off any of the remaining pumpkins.

 A closeup of a real pumpkin stem showing how the trim off the end.
 The pumpkin stem is prickly so it is being held with a towel to protect fingers.
 There are cut off pumpkin tops in the background.